Western Springs Park

-- 5.3km - eight minute drive from Downtown Auckland.
+- 5.3km - 8 minute drive from Downtown Auckland

 Western Springs is a wildlife sanctuary surrounding a natural spring-fed lake, one of Auckland's early water supplies.
 The park is surrounded by a cluster of major nearby attractions including the Auckland Zoo, Museum of Transport and Technology (MOTAT), the Chamberlain Park Golf Course and the Western Springs stadium.

 How to get there